March 20, 2026Generator Shaft Repair and Rebuild: HVOF Coatings & Machining

 Worn Journal Diameters

 Bearing journals carry continuous contact stress.
 Over time, even hardened surfaces lose material, clearances open up, vibration builds, and bearing wear accelerates.
-HFW restores journal diameters by building up the worn surface with HVOF tungsten carbide or weld overlay and then precision grinding back to final tolerance.
+HFW restores journal diameters by building up the worn surface with HVOF tungsten carbide and then precision grinding back to final tolerance.
 The rebuilt surface may be harder than the original steel journal.

 Corrosion and Pitting on the Shaft Outer Diameter